Planet

 After reviewing the case, the Appellate Court issues a ruling clearly stating the grounds for approving or rejecting the extradition request.
 In the event of a refusal of extradition, the person is immediately released.

-However, if the court approved the extradition, the detainee retains the right to appeal in the Court of Cassation.
+However, if the court approves the extradition, the detainee retains the right to appeal in the Court of Cassation.
 The lawyer can file a cassation appeal within the established timeframe.
 Until the proceedings are completed, the individual remains in custody.
 Additionally, at this stage, lawyers can further submit motions, provide international rulings or other documents proving the illegality of the extradition.

 Step 4: Case review in the Cassation Court